YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSOCKET
 -----------------

-GTMSECSHRSOCKET, xxxx - yyyy; Error initializing GTMSECSHR socket
+GTMSECSHRSOCKET, xxxx - yyyy : Error initializing gtmsecshr socket

 Run Time Error: This indicates that a YottaDB process or GTMSECSHR with PID yyyy was unable to open a socket for communication with either the server or client.